 risk (Figure 1).

-21 Limitations of these studies include a lack of data on microorganisms and whether AP was given.
+21 Limitations of these studies include a lack of data concerning causative microorganisms and whether AP was given (or not).
 We also recognize that some of these studies included non-contemporary data and that the selection of controls is always imperfect.
-Finally, it should be recognized that some of these investigations may be temporally linked with the diagnosis of IE but not the cause of it.
-For example, as part of a diagnostic work-up for anemia endoscopy is common, but it may be that anemia is secondary to IE, or an underlying anatomical lesion, such as colorectal cancer which is a predisposing condition of IE. Similarly, we know that the presence of a CIED increases the risk of IE, and it may not be the CIED implantation procedure that causes IE. Until these limitations are surmounted, then it will be difficult to draw definitive conclusions regarding IE causality.
+Finally, it should be noted that some of these investigations may be temporally linked with the diagnosis of IE but not its cause.
+For example, endoscopy is commonly used as part of the diagnostic work-up for anemia, but it may be that anemia is secondary to IE, or a reflection of underlying diseases (such as colorectal cancer) that predisposes to IE. Similarly, while the presence of a CIED increases the risk of IE, it may not be the procedure of CIED implantation that causes IE. Until these limitations are surmounted, it will be difficult to draw definitive conclusions regarding IE causality.

 22 Current Position